Before we dive into how to write subheadings, have you heard about RADD?

 - Extreme fidgeting whenever several pages of text must be read in one sitting

-- Aversion to fully reading and absorbing any content longer than 500 words
+- Aversion to keep reading and absorbing any content longer than 500 words

 RADD is a result, I believe, of the excessive time we spend reading on screens and devices.
 Even though RADD is a made-up syndrome, the struggle to read better online is real.